Indoor plants can serve many purposes: decoration, improved indoor air quality, hobby fulfillment, and they can even improve your mood.

 This foldable basket features a light brown (“wooden”) and white zig-zag pattern, out of which the devil’s ivy leaves spring right out and down.

 Because of the non-sealed decorative pot that my devil’s ivy is in, watering has to be done using the aforementioned method of watering indoor plants in the faucet, letting it fully drain for a few hours, and returning the plant to its placement when it is dry.
 This avoids any water damage to the basket and to my wooden bookshelf beneath the plant.

-Indirect sunlight is key to the growth and health of the devil’s ivy.
+Indirect sunlight or low light is key to the growth and health of the devil’s ivy.
 Since this plant hangs as it grows, it directly responds to the sunlight it receives by growing longer on the side that is exposed to more sunlight.